Top 10 exercises you can do in a home gym squat rack | MuscleSquad

 Barbell Lunges

 Choose an appropriate weight and place the barbell across your back.
 Step forward with your right foot and sink into a lunge, so both legs are bent with your back knee as close to the floor as possible.
-Drive yourself back up and repeat on the other side.
+Drive yourself back up and repeat on the other leg.

 Barbell Bicep Curls